Bay

 • 170 km past the border – Engen Garage

-• 303 km past the border – you will get into Xai-Xai,
+• 303 km past the border – you will get into Xai-Xai, please

-and end of this bridge there is a ugly bump with no warning please
+this bridge there is a ugly bump with no warning please take it slow when

-take it slow when crossing this bridge
+crossing this bridge

 • 310 km past the border – BP Garage